cybellereaper/WizPets/README.md

 The API lets you:

 - Inspect and persist pet data (`storedPet`, `activePet`, `persist`).
-- Work with stored records directly through the new `PetPersistence` API for clean PDC access.
+- Work with stored records directly through the `PetPersistence` API for clean PDC access, including helpers like `loadOrCreate`, `exists`, and atomic `compute` mutations for modern PDC tooling.
 - Summon or dismiss pets with explicit reasons for traceability.
 - Register and unregister custom talents at runtime with `registerTalent` / `unregisterTalent`.
 - Subscribe to lifecycle callbacks through `addListener` to react to summons, dismissals, and saves.